Jean Harlow's Height

-American actress known for roles in The Public Enemy, Red Dust, The Libelled Lady, Hell's Angels, Dinner at Eight, Suzy, China Seas, Platinum Blonde, Bombshell and Red Headed-Woman.
-According to her official site she was 5ft 2 and around 109lbs although in a 1933 article she was herself gave her measurements:
+American actress, best remembered for roles in The Public Enemy, Red Dust, The Libelled Lady, Hell's Angels, Dinner at Eight, Suzy, China Seas, Platinum Blonde, Bombshell and Red Headed-Woman.
+According to her official site she was 5ft 2 and around 109lbs although in a 1933 article she herself gave her measurements:

 According to the studio wardrobe department's chart, I am Five Feet, One and One-half inches tall and weigh one hundred and Eight pounds.
 My other measurements are: bust, 35 inches; waist, 23.5 inches; hips, 35.5 inches.

 Sandy Cowell said on 8/Nov/16

 I read an interesting article back in the Autumn of '83, on why blondes were such a big hit when films were only made in black and white.
 This lady was cited as 'the original blonde bombshell' and I think that might have something to do with her film titles.
 Seeing her picture just now brought me back to the November day I read it!
 There were many fair-haired icons from that era featured, but her picture was the central one, and there were little pictures of many others, including Marilyn Monroe of course, Jayne Mansfield and Diana Dors.